-Then it may be recycled for reuse in special (CrossLoop) modules or processed for the discharge into the local sewage network, which is only allowed if the contamination is safely below legal limits.
+Then it may be recycled for reuse in special (CrossLoop) WPCL units or processed for the discharge into the local sewage network (with WPSD modules), which is only allowed if the contamination is safely below legal limits.
 For both technologies kolb offers cost effective and compact modular systems which deliver best results.

 kolb water management systems help conserve water and save waste disposal costs.

 WPCL water management modules allow formanyfold reuse of the DI rinsing water (depending on the water quality requirement, which can be freely stored in the software) in the CrossLoop reprocessing process by means of bypass treatment via filter stages and adsorbers.

 more about WPCL series

 WPSD IU water management modules operate wastewater treatment (including pH value regulation) of heavy metal polluted rinsing water through various filter stages and adsorber cartridges to be indirectly discharged into the public sewage network, after approval by the local authorities.